ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

         If the table does not have these options, see [Recommendations for table configuration](../overloaded-shards.md#table-config).

-1. Analyze whether primary key values increment monotonically:
+4. Analyze whether primary key values increment monotonically:

-    - Check the data type of the primary key column. {{ ydb-short-name }} `serial` data types are used for autoincrementing values.
+    - Check the data type of the primary key column. `Serial` data types are used for autoincrementing values.

     - Check the application logic.